 Alcohol and Vegetable Oil Extracts from Oleoresins

 Alcohol extractions are pretty straight-forward.
-The alcohol readily dissolves most resins and volatile oils, bringing us the whole sap in the form of a tincture.
+The alcohol readily dissolves most resins and volatile oils, bringing us the whole resin in the form of a tincture.
 We know much less about the therapeutic properties of the gum present in many oleoresins, however, if you wish to include them, a water/alcohol solvent mixture (such as vodka or other lower proof alcohols) will add these water-soluble gums to your medicine as well.

 Oil-based extracts are not as well known, and a there is less literature about making and using them.
 These too can bring us substantially more of the healing compounds found in oleoresins than their essential oils.

-A vegetable oil such as olive oil will dissolve most, if not all of the healing compounds in many saps.
+A vegetable oil such as olive oil will dissolve most, if not all of the healing compounds in many resins.
 This type of infusion can be used as a base for a salve, crème or liniment, making it easy to use externally for respiratory issues, inflammations, muscle and joint pain, aging skin, and many other applications.

 Considering that many of the active compounds in oleoresins are absorbed through the skin and some are able to pass the blood-brain barrier, these types of products can be especially effective when used externally.

 How to Make a Winter Chest Rub from Pine, Spruce and Fir Resins

 Spruce, Pine and Fir resins stand at the top of my list as the very best oleoresins for respiratory complaints.
 And for many, they can be harvested in the backyard or within miles of their home.
 They provide wonderful healing properties for adults, seniors, children and even pets.
 From an aromatherapy point of view, these resins are emotionally grounding, calming, elevating and comforting.